+Big Reduction!!
 Exceptional Brick Ranch on 2.93ac w newly built attached 28x32 2 car garage.
 What a beautiful property.
 Home is in excellent condition w refinished hardwood floors, kitchen w maple cabinets, large pantry, all stainless appliances & built in grill.
 Fresh paint throughout.
 Master suite w spacious bath & lots of closet space.
-Front porch has view of fishing pond w ducks & large deck w wooded view.
+Home has a fishing pond & large deck w wooded view.

 |Bath 1:||F (Level: 1)|